-In process of time we got into a cloud which hid everything from us, and going still higher we got above the cloud into a region of broken crags and rocks and pine-trees, among which there was a large wooden house or shed.
-It seemed all roof, and was made of long spars of trees sloping towards each other, and was very high, long, and narrow.
+At last we came up to the front of a large wooden house or It seemed all roof, and was made of long spars of trees sloping towards each other, and was very high, long, and narrow.
 As we approached it several men made their appearance armed at all points, and took our horses from us.
-At the end of the shed there was a door through which we were conducted into the interior by our two guards, and placed all of a row, with our backs against the wall, on the right side of the entrance.
-Towards the other end of this sylvan guard-room there was a large fire on the ground, and a number of men sitting round it drinking aqua vitæ out of coffee cups, and talking loud and laughing.
-In the farthest corner I saw a pile of long bright-barrelled guns leaning against the wall, while on the other side of the fire there were some boards on the ground with a mat or carpet over them, whereon a worthy better dressed than the rest was lounging, apart from every one else and half asleep.
-To him the paper was given, and he leant forward to read it by the light of the blazing fire, for though it was bright sunshine out of doors, the room was quite dark.
+At the end of the shed there was a door (per me se va nella cattiva gente), through which we were conducted into the interior by our two guards, and placed all of a row, with our backs against the wall, on the right side of the entrance.
+Towards the other end of this sylvan guard-room there was a large fire on the ground, and a number of men sitting round it drinking aqua vitæ out of coffee-cups, and talking loud and laughing.
+In the farthest corner I saw a pile of long bright-barrelled guns leaning against the wall, while on the other side of the fire there were some boards on the ground. with a mat or an old carpet over them, whereon a worthy better dressed than the rest was lounging apart from every one else and half-asleep.
+To him the paper was given, and he leant forward to read it by the light of the blazing fire, for though it was bright sunshine out of doors, the room was quite This was one of the most picturesque scenes that it has been my fortune to witness.
+I was delighted with it, and though I did not feel quite sure that I was not going to be hanged, my principal cause of vexation was, that I was not endowed with the genius of Rembrandt or Salvator Rosa, to hand down to posterity a picture so worthy of the pencils of those artists.
+As I looked at the rueful faces of my servants

+I almost laughed to think what a sorry appearance we were making in this goodly company.
+I felt that I particularly, in a white jacket and skimpy trousers, must have been looking so very little and mean in the eyes of those splendid gentlemen.
 The captain was evidently a poor scholar, and he spelt and puzzled over every word.
-At last a thought struck him: shading his eyes with his hand from the glare of the fire he leant forward and peered into the darkness, where we were awaiting his commands.
-Not distinguishing us, however, he jumped up upon his feet and shouted out "Hallo!

-where are the gentlemen who brought this letter?
+At last a thought struck him: shading his eves with his hand from the glare of the fire, he leant forward and peered into the darkness, where we were awaiting his commands.
+Not distinguishing us, however, he jumped up upon his feet and shouted out, "Hallo! where are the gentlemen who brought this letter?
 What have you done with them?"
 At the sound of his voice the rest of the party jumped up also, being then first aware that something out of the common had taken place.
 Some of the palicari ran towards us and were going to seize us, when the captain came forward and in a civil tone said, "Oh, there you are!
 Welcome, gentlemen; we are very glad to receive you.
 Make yourselves at home; come near the fire and sit down."
-I took him at his word and sat down on the boards by the side of the fire, rubbing my hands and making myself as comfortable as possible under the circumstances.
-My two servants and the muleteer seeing what turn affairs had taken, became of a sudden as loquacious as they had been silent before, and in a short time we were all the greatest friends in the world.
+I took him at his word, and sat down on the boards by the side of the fire, rubbing my hands and making myself as comfortable as possible under the circumstances.
+My two servants and the muleteer, seeing what turn affairs had taken, became of a sudden as loquacious as they had been silent before, and in a short time we were all the greatest friends in the world.